thinkadoo/silex-skeleton-app/README.md

 You can add option "--dev" behind if you want to have the controller test working properly.

-For this test, you need to put the content of /db/db.sql into the sql command in MySQL.
+You need to put the content of /db/db.sql into the sql command of your MySQL database.
+It will create 2 databases.

 Why do we need to have 2 same database?
 It's not compulsory.
 The idea is just to differentiate between our development and our test database environment.